Skip to Content

 17. Mums (Chrysanthemum morifolium)

-Shrub verbena (Lantana camara)
+18. Shrub Verbena (Lantana camara)

-I love that it comes in so many different colors too!
+I love that it comes in so many different colors, too!
 I’ve seen yellow, pink, orange, purple, red, and many combinations of these colors.
 Stunning!

 As you can see, there are many great plants that are easy to grow that help you repel mosquitoes.
 While these insects serve a function in the ecosystem, they can be dangerous to humans as they carry disease, and they are also very annoying.
 These are all good plants to help you repel them without causing any harm.
-These all make a good natural insect repellent and they are easy to grow.
+These all make a good natural insect repellent, and they are easy to grow.

 And all of these plants on the list have other great uses as well, so it’s a win-win all around when you choose them.
-Do you have a favorite plant from this list?
-What do you think works best at keeping the mosquitoes away?

 Donna Brock